MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 ## Learn more

 For additional information on LTSC support see [Surface device compatibility with Windows 10 Long-Term Servicing Channel (LTSC)](surface-device-compatibility-with-windows-10-ltsc.md)

+For additional information about Hardware Warranty and Customer support, see [Surface Warranty and Support Plans](https://www.microsoft.com/surface/business/warranty-service-offerings-and-support).